How Do Fire Extinguishers Work?

 If you are not confident in using a fire extinguisher, err on the safe side and immediately evacuate after yelling to alert anyone nearby.

 If you would like to have your home evaluated for fire safety, let Hero Fire Protection help!
 We are a full-service fire protection company in Hawaii dedicated in educating families about the devastating effects of home fires and other home safety issues.
+Contact us today to get a FREE fire safety assessment and receive a FREE emergency kit.

 ref no:33918